Toasterhog/Toasterhog/README.md

 - 👋 Hi, I’m @Toasterhog
 - 👀 I’m interested in toasters
-- 🌱 I’m currently learning github
+- 🌱 I’m currently learning godot & blender
 - 💞️ I’m looking to collaborate ...
 - 📫 How to reach me is by shaking a bag of chips
 - 😄 Pronouns: he/him